- Endoscopic Products and Accessories

 Spigot catheters are designed to be reusable, but this aspect also poses a potential risk to patients.
 As with any reusable medical device, there is a risk of contamination and transmission of infectious diseases if proper sterilization and disinfection protocols are not followed.

-To minimize this risk, spigot catheters should be thoroughly cleaned and disinfected after each use.
+To minimize this risk, spigot catheter should be thoroughly cleaned and disinfected after each use.
 Additionally, it is important to keep track of the number of times a catheter is used, and to dispose of it appropriately once it has reached its maximum number of uses.
 It is also essential for healthcare staff to be vigilant in retaining records of use and proper cleaning of the catheters.

 Best practices for maintaining quality control and reusability of spigot catheters